 Access to a range of the UniSA Library resources is available to Alumni and members of the community.
-If you are an Alumni of the University of South Australia membership to the Library is free.
+Membership to the University of South Australia Library is now free.

-Did you know that membership is also free for Year 11 and 12 students?
+This includes membership for Year 11 and 12 students.
 See the links below for more information.

 The Libraries at Magill and Mawson Lakes still hold physical teaching resources.
 This includes kits, puppets, puzzles, games, musical instruments, magnets, magnifying glasses....I could go on.

 In 2015 the Library took on the resources from the Global Education Centre Adelaide.
 The website is available for a short time and contains online resources around Global Issues.